-He obtained his master's degree in business administration from Governors State University in University Park, Illinois, and his B.S. in accounting from Indiana University.
-He also attended Harvard Kennedy School Executive Education, where he completed a program with a concentration in Government Agency Strategic Planning.
+He obtained his MBA from Governors State University in University Park, Illinois, and his B.S. in accounting from Indiana University.
+He also attended Harvard Kennedy School Executive Education, where he completed a program with a concentration in Government agency strategic planning.